CamSkiTheDev/Safe-Exchange/README.md

 4. [FAQs](#faqs)

 ### General Info
 -   an app used to make co-parenting eaiser.
-Allows the user to pick/track times to meet with their kids to avoid confusion
+Allows the user to pick/track times to meet to exchange their kids to avoid confusion

 ### Live Link:  https://practical-ardinghelli-eaf989.netlify.app/